Tok Tokkie Trails take you into the huge, private NamibRand Nature Reserve.

 Dining style: Group Meals

 Drinks included: Yes

-Walking: Sleep under the stars on Tok Tokkie Trails' three day/two night walk along gentle trails in the NamibRand Nature Reserve.
-Take in the flora and fauna of the desert landscape and stay at simple overnight camps.
-Trails are open from March to November.See more ideas for Walking in Namibia
+Walking: Tok Tokkie Trails offer a superb package between Mar-Nov of a 3day/2night walk in the NamibRand Nature Reserve.
+Sleep under the stars, see flora and fauna of the desert landscape and stay at simple overnight camps – a great option for some walking in Namibia.See more ideas for Walking in Namibia

 Power supply: None

 Malarial protection recommended: No

 Security measures: These camps are so remote that we view any security issues as very unlikely.

 Accepted payment on location: There's never any need to pay money at Tok Tokkie – except for an optional tip for your guide at the end of the trail.